WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 #### Troubleshooting

+##### Setup Doesn't Run

+This can happen if your security policy prevents running unsigned PowerShell scripts.

+1. Start Windows PowerShell with Run as Administartor
+2. Navigate to the `BasicTemplat` directory (containing `Setup.ps1`)
+3. Run this command: `PowerShell -ExecutionPolicy RemoteSigned -file Setup.ps1`

 ##### Unity Files Locked

 Some users reported an issue where Unity "locks" files.
 This prevents the rename from happening.
 If this happens just follow the instructions in the [Skald's Vigor Tutorial](~/articles/tutorials/advanced/skalds_vigor.md#create-an-assetbundle).